Providence Essentials

 Before you arrive

-Use these when the trip is still forming and early decisions can prevent a messy weekend.
+Start here while the trip is still forming and early decisions can prevent a messy weekend.
 These are the Providence pages that should answer quickly, carry their own freshness date, and send the reader into the right district, guide, or business next.

 Booking and timing